 What is a MANET ?

-It is an infrastructureless IP based network of mobile and wireless machine nodes connected with radio.
+It is an infrastructure-less IP based network of mobile and wireless machine nodes connected with radio.
 In operation, the nodes of a MANET do not have a centralized administration mechanism.
-It is known for its routeable network properties where each node act as a “router” to forward the traffic to other specified node in the network.
+It is known for its routable network properties where each node act as a “router” to forward the traffic to other specified nodes in the network.

 Types of MANET